GTR 2 and Stoke 2 are the newest electric longboards from Evolve Skateboards

 About Evolve Skateboards

-Evolve Skateboards is the leading company in the electric skateboard industry.
+Evolve Skateboards is the leading company in the electric skateboard industry, based on the Gold Coast.
 In the last 13 years, Evolve has been designing, testing and optimising every part of electric longboards so riders can experience the best boards in the world.
 With more than 15 awards, service centres, and distributors now servicing over 40 countries, Evolve Skateboards has a growing number of loyal riders worldwide.